 B. Sections 40.3 through 40.8 of Article 40 – Grievance Procedure, apply to Represented Temporary Employees.
 The Step 2 procedure described in Section 40.8 will be the final step in any grievances filed under this Section.

-APPENDIX B- JULY 1, 2017
+APPENDIX B- JULY 1, 2019 (This will be updated upon ratification by both parties)